LETTER: 'Drive Sober or Get Pulled Over'

 About every three hours in Wisconsin, someone is killed or injured in an alcohol-related crash.
 Preliminary data indicates that already in 2020, 166 fatal crashes occurred involving a suspected impaired driver, 31 more than in 2019 at this time.

-The Columbia County Sheriff's Office and the Portage Police Department will join law enforcement agencies across Wisconsin during the “Drive Sober or Get Pulled Over” campaign now through New Year‘s Day.
+The Dodge County Sheriff’s Office will join law enforcement agencies across Wisconsin during the “Drive Sober or Get Pulled Over” campaign through New Year‘s Day.
 This is not about stopping, citing or arresting motorists.
 It’s about saving lives and preventing tragedies.

 Last year in Wisconsin, there were 6,058 alcohol-related crashes that injured 2,918 people and resulted in 140 deaths.
 Alcohol is not the only problem.
 We also see drivers impaired by illegal drugs, prescription and over-the-counter medications.